 The priests would make sure the guards would have no repercussions.
 They bribed them.
 The Jewish guards told the story.

-But the glaring question in the story, how could supposedly sleeping guards watch a body being stolen by His disciples?
+But the glaring question in the story is, how could the supposedly sleeping guards watch a body being stolen by His disciples?